Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 09/05/2014 (Build 265):
+	- Added pickup expire bar.
+You can now see how much time left you have to pick up things on the ground.
+Default is off.
+Available in the Misc. tab.
+	- Fixed lights staying red if the power node was under attack (infestation).
+(Thanks remi.D!)

 - 08/05/2014 (Build 265):
 	- When Autopickup is enabled Welders, Mines and Pistols will no longer show a pickup hint when running over them.
 (Thanks remi.D)
 	- Autopickup will now pick up a weapon more quickly if it was not the last weapon you dropped.
 (Thanks remi.D)